 You may submit a request for pest control the same way that you submit a maintenance request.
 When reporting pest control issues, state specifically what kind of pest was seen and where in the room/apartment it was seen.
 We encourage you to not leave food/trash lying out in order to deter pests.
-Pest control is conducted weekly.
-Any requests received after 9 a.m. on Tuesday will be addressed the following Tuesday.
+Pest control is conducted by a third party two to three times per week.
+Requests will be addressed promptly on pest control's next scheduled date of service.